DLF Avenue Saket to host Nissan Konnichiwa Japan 2022 | Business

 As part of the year-long celebration of the 70th anniversary of the establishment of diplomatic relations between India and Japan, "Nissan Konnichiwa Japan 2022' is scheduled to be held in New Delhi on 16th & 17th December at DLF Avenue Saket.

-New Delhi (India), December 13 (ANI/PNN): As part of the year-long celebration of the 70th anniversary of the establishment of diplomatic relations between India and Japan, "Nissan Konnichiwa Japan 2022' is scheduled to be held in New Delhi on 16th & 17th December at DLF Avenue Saket.
-The event will be inaugurated by Ambassador of Japan to India, MHiroshii SUZUKI, Embassy of Japan.
+As part of the year-long celebration of the 70th anniversary of the establishment of diplomatic relations between India and Japan, "Nissan Konnichiwa Japan 2022' is scheduled to be held in New Delhi on 16th & 17th December at DLF Avenue Saket.
+The event will be inaugurated by Ambassador of Japan to India, Hiroshii SUZUKI, Embassy of Japan.

 Konnichiwa Japan 2022 is being organized by Konnichiwa Japan Club with the support of the Embassy of Japan New Delhi, Japan Chamber of Commerce, and Industry in India (JCCII), Japan Foundation, Discover India Club, and India Japan Friendship Forum.
 The two-day flagship event will feature a series of events including Sumo Wrestling, Karate Performance, Taiko Performance (Traditional Japanese drums), Japanese food tasting sessions, Japanese tea making ceremony, Calligraphy, Okinawa Dance Performance, Japanese Songs & Dance, Cosplay Show, Japanese Quiz, Bollywood Dance by Japanese Artists, Kimono Wearing Show, etc.